torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 # The Details

-For the curious, we piggy-back on top of the JBoss AS7 support in OpenShift Express by adding the TorqueBox modules and a JRuby installation in a post-receive hook on the server.
+For the curious, we piggyback on top of the JBoss AS7 support in OpenShift Express by adding the TorqueBox modules and a JRuby installation in a post-receive hook on the server.
 This hook is stored inside your application's git repository at